ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

   * Thunderbolt 3 compliance
   * *SuperSpeed 10Gbps* maximum USB transfer speeds

 A Mac Mini teardown revealed that the TB controller is inside the M1 SoC and there are two [JHL8040R](https://ark.intel.com/content/www/de/de/ark/products/186251/intel-jhl8040r-thunderbolt-4-retimer.html) TB retimer chips soldered next to the USB-C ports.
 While these chips are TB4 capable Apple only implements TB3.
-Most probably not all of the needed requirements for TB4 could be met:
+Most probably chip design started prior to Intel finalizing TB4 specs and/or not all of the needed requirements for TB4 could be met:

 ![](https://heise.cloudimg.io/width/3092/q70.png-lossy-70.webp-lossy-70.foil1/_www-heise-de_/imgs/18/3/0/0/1/5/6/8/thunderbolt4-comparison-chart-2f0aae9c6d8e08d7.jpg)